colts70/The-Sematic-Stack/README.md

 definition + verification

-external semantic layer + provenance layer
+external semantic & provenance layer

-This is the missing foundational layer the web skipped in the 1990s.
+This is the layer the web skipped in the 1990s.

-11. Problems Solved (Summary)
+11. Problems Solved
-The model is aimed at:

 AI hallucinations

-Misinformation
+misinformation

-Semantic drift
+semantic drift

-Circular citations
+circular citations

-Missing provenance
+missing provenance

-Topic identity instability
+topic identity instability

-Lack of transparency
+lack of transparency

-Lack of interoperable grounding for AI
+lack of interoperable grounding

 12. Version Roadmap
-v1 → DFH + Root + Mirrors
+v1 → root + mirrors + DFH

-v2 → Disambiguation + signals + change-feed
+v2 → disambiguation + change-feed

-v3 → Verification Stack
+v3 → verification stack

-v4 → Universal Knowledge Stack
+v4 → universal knowledge stack

 13. Path Forward
 Start extremely small:

-Create a micro-group (4–6 people).
+micro-group (4–6 people)

-Define a tiny DFH JSON-LD contract.
+minimal DFH spec

-Build one working topic (e.g. healthcare).
+one working topic

-Iterate and broaden out to more topics and stakeholders.
+then broaden out

 One-Sentence Summary
 The External Semantic Layer / Semantic Stack / DFH Layer is the missing grounding layer: the architecture, the JSON-LD, the discovery endpoint, the mirrors, the disambiguation mechanism, and the minimal DFH contract that finally gives AI a deterministic first hop into meaning.